EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 This is where today’s KQL shines 🌞

 Instead of looking at cost, we shift focus to raw event frequency—a metric that drives both noise and cost.
 With two short KQL queries, you’ll identify:
-- Which Event ID fires most in your environment over the last 30 days, and
+- Which Event ID fires most in your environment over the last 30 days?
-- Which accounts are generating that Event ID the most
+- Which accounts are generating that Event ID the most?
+- Which devices are these Event ID's coming from?

 This gives you a clean, fast workflow for spotting noisy Event IDs, isolating misconfigured or anomalous accounts, and tightening both your detection logic and cost posture.
 With that, let’s jump into this week’s analysis...